costinchelu/DOCS/Elements/Java Concurrency.md

 each thread its own method-call stack.
 When we start JVM, Java starts one thread.
 This thread calls the main method of the class passed in argument to java call.

+**MULTITHREADING** = CPU executes multiple processes or threads concurrently

+**BENEFITS:**
+- responsive applications
+- use more than one processor core
+- improved performance

+## Thread vs Process

+**PROCESS** = an instance of program execution (the OS assigns distinct registers, stack and heap memory to every process) every process have a PID (process identifier) and memory allocated

+**THREAD** = is a unit of execution within a given process (so a process may have several threads) each thread in a process shares the memory and resources and this is why programmers have to deal with concurrent programming and multithreading

+The typical difference between PROCESSES and THREADS (of the same process) run in a shared memory space, while processes run in separate memory spaces.

+**STACK** -> local variables, method arguments, method calls (small, fast)
+**HEAP** -> objects (live as long as are referenced from somewhere in the application) (large, slower)

+Every thread has its own stack memory but all threads share the heap memory (shared memory space).
+So every local variable inside a thread are not a concern because threads have their own stack.

 ## Thread vs Runnable, run() vs start()